Corsinvest/cv4pve-barc/README.md

     restore              Will restore one time.

 Options:
-    --vmid=integer       The ID of the VM.
+    --vmid=string        The ID of the VM, comma separated (es.
+100,101,102), 'all' for all known guest systems.
     --label=string       Is usually 'hourly', 'daily', 'weekly', or 'monthly'.
     --path=string        Path destination backup.
-    --keep=integer       Specify the number of backup which should will keep, anything longer will be removed.
+    --keep=integer       Specify the number of backup which should will keep, Default 1.
     --script=string      Use specified hook script.
                          Es. /usr/share/doc/eve4pve-barc/examples/script-hook.sh
     --syslog             Write messages into the system log.